jairovsky/weather-gov/README.md

 # WeatherGov

-**Command-line application to retrieve weather information from http://weather.gov/**
+**Little toy command-line application written in Elixir to retrieve weather information from http://weather.gov/**

-This is not for production.
-This is an exercise taken from Dave Thomas's "Programming Elixir" that I implemented for fun during my journey as an Elixir and functional programming `n00b`.
+This is a solution to an exercise taken from Dave Thomas's "Programming Elixir" that I implemented for fun during my journey as an Elixir and functional programming `n00b`.

 **Credits**